Black History

 Oh Freedom!
 Teaching Art and the Civil Rights Movement

 Oh Freedom! is an interdisciplinary resource from the Smithsonian's American Art Museum.
-It helps K–12 teachers and students discover the history, influence, and legacy of the Civil Rights movement by exploring more than three dozen artworks. learn more
+It helps K–12 teachers and students discover the history, influence, and legacy of the Civil Rights… learn more

 resource URL thumbnail